FDA 101: Smoking Cessation Products

 - been prescribed medication to help you quit smoking

-In addition to the warnings about changes in behavior, depressed mood, hostility, and suicidal thoughts or actions when taking this drug, the patient medication guide for Chantix cites other adverse affects and risks—including allergic reactions, serious skin reactions, and trouble driving or operating heavy machinery, and new or worsening heart or blood vessel (cardiovascular) problems, mostly in people who already have cardiovascular problems.
+In addition to the warnings about changes in behavior, depressed mood, hostility, aggression, and suicidal thoughts or actions when taking this drug, the patient medication guide for Chantix cites other adverse effects and risks—including allergic reactions; serious skin reactions; trouble driving or operating heavy machinery; seizures, and new or worsening heart or blood vessel (cardiovascular) problems, mostly in people who already have cardiovascular problems.
+Chantix may change how you react to alcohol, and you should drink less alcohol until you know whether Chantix affects your tolerance for alcohol.

-The medication guide for Zyban states that the product has not been studied in children under the age of 18 and is not approved for use in children and teenagers.
+Zyban has not been studied in children under the age of 18 and is not approved for use in children and teenagers.

 The most commonly observed adverse events consistently associated with the use of Zyban are dry mouth and insomnia.

-In addition to warnings about the risks of serious psychiatric problems, the medication guide for Zyban cites other adverse events and risks related to this product, including seizures, high blood pressure, and allergic reactions.
+In addition to warnings about changes in behavior, hostility, agitation, depression and suicidal thoughts or actions while taking this drug, the medication guide for Zyban cites other adverse events and risks related to this product, including seizures, high blood pressure, and allergic reactions.

-Since Zyban contains the same active ingredient as the antidepressant Wellbutrin, users and potential users are urged to talk to their health care professional about risks and benefits of treatment with antidepressant medicines.
+Because Zyban contains the same active ingredient as the antidepressant Wellbutrin (bupropion), users and potential users are urged to talk to their health care professional about risks of treatment with antidepressant medicines.

 This article appears on FDA's Consumer Updates page, which features the latest on all FDA-regulated products.